inmanta/inmanta-core/docs/platform_developers/database.rst

 database schema (<version> - 1) to the new version of the database schema (<version>). **All changes done by the update function should be executed in the transaction.** An example is given in the code snippet below.

-Each each of these Python modules must also contain the fields ``DISABLED`` set to false to make the changes effective.
+Each each of these Python modules must also contain the field ``DISABLED`` set to false to make the changes effective.

 .. code-block:: python